sandagolcea/test2/README.txt

-this is a git init test, to upload to github
+this is a git init test, called test2, meant to be an upload to github